AIS-Bonn/opt_control/README.md

-# Information about this fork:
+# About this Fork:

 This fork primarily adds a Python interface for solving min time state-to-state problem.
-See the README.md in the python directory for python-specific installation instructions.
+See the [README.md](python/README.md) in the python directory for Python-specific installation instructions.

 # opt_control - Time-optimal Trajectory Generation and Control
 **opt_control** generates time-optimal second- and third order trajectories from arbitrary start- to arbitrary target states.